Jadael/TMT/RhythML.md

 - **Rows**: Each row in the text corresponds to one sequence step.
   - You can have as many or as few rows in a sequence as you like.
   - Sequences are usually played sequentially, for example by stepping to the next line on each clock pulse.
-  - Unlike MIDI or sheet music, the steps don't know or tell you how "long" they are; they are stochastic steps in a sequence.
+  - Unlike MIDI or sheet music, the steps don't specify how "long" they are; they are just steps in a sequence.
 - **Columns**: Individual values within a row are separated by commas `,` to create columns.
   - Each column corresponds to one output signal.
   - You can have as many or as few columns in a sequence as you like.